Keynes vs. Hayek: How Economics Shapes the Stock Market

 Hayek argued that governments should only intervene to stabilize the economy during large-scale recessions or depressions.
 He suggested adjusting interest rates, controlling the money supply, and providing business tax incentives.
 He also advocated for deregulation so that the free market could determine prices and wages.

-In contrast, Keynes’ theories argued for government-directed fiscal policy to manage aggregate demand during recessions or depressions actively.
+In contrast, Keynes’ theories argued for government-directed fiscal policy to actively manage aggregate demand during recessions or depressions.
 This included deficit spending, public works projects, and tax cuts for consumers and businesses.
-His views were widely accepted until the 1970s when stagflation (high inflation and low economic growth) caused many to reconsider the effectiveness of government intervention.
+His views were widely accepted until the 1970s, when stagflation (high inflation and low economic growth) caused many to reconsider the effectiveness of government intervention.

 How Hayek Transformed Britain in the 1970s